 Step 1: How to get access to Ethereum network?

-Our first job would be to setup a tool to interact with the Ethereum network, using Parity or Etherium software wallet.
-Well, we chose the first.
+Our first task would be to set up a tool to interact with the Ethereum network, using the Parity or Ethereum software wallet; we chose the first.

-Parity is a wallet application designed to integrate seamlessly with all standard tokens as well as Ether itself.
+Parity is a wallet application designed to integrate seamlessly with all standard tokens and with Ether itself.